 Updating the register - free text entries

-Using OPTICS, a free text entry should be made reflecting the decision as shown below:
+Using COPS, a free text entry should be made reflecting the decision as shown below:

 In a decision of the comptroller dated ……… the application filed on ……….…. under section 48 for a compulsory licence/licence of right was allowed/refused.
 (Delete/insert text as necessary).